volcan01010/hekla3and4_distal_geochemistry/README.md

 # Hekla 3 and 4 distal geochemistry

+>The [hekla3and4_distal_geochemistry](http://github.com/volcan01010/hekla3and4_distal_geochemistry.git) repository contains data on the composition of glass shards from the Hekla 3 and Hekla 4 eruptions found outside Iceland.

 I have been reconstructing the Hekla 3 and Hekla 4 eruptions based on their deposits in Iceland.
 They are complicated, with multiple phases with different compositions, plume heights and dispersal directions.
 Now I would like to relate these phases to their cryptotephra deposits outside Iceland.
 This can be done based on their geochemistry.

 Below are plots of the currently available geochemical data from [Tephrabase](http://www.tephrabase.org.uk).
 For Hekla 4, they show interesting features such as the narrow distribution of dacite and andesite composition material.
 I can relate these to the deposits in Iceland.
 For Hekla 3, there is unfortunately a real lack of data.